 So there you have it no more: Login failure: General authentication error messages when logging in.

-Just as a quick FYI, this is a Demo environment in which working with groups instead of direct user assignments is a quick a dirty solution.
+Just as a quick FYI, this is a Demo environment in which working with direct userassignments instead of groups is a quick a dirty solution.
 I recommend using group assignments instead of assigning users directly.

 If you found this information useful please have a look at our other DaaS related articles here.